The table widget displays data as a simple table, distributed in columns and rows.

 Hover over the end of a column header, select the icon that appears, then click this iconto select the columns you want to display or hide in the table.

 - If you have selected the Sorting option in the table visual settings you can click a column header to sort its content in ascending order, or click it again for a descending sort.
 Return to the original order clicking the header again.
+It is possible to sort rows by multiple columns by clicking on their headings with the Shift key pressed.
+A number will appear in the column heading indicating the order of each column in the sorting.
+For example, if after clicking we see column headers UserId 1, Domain 2, it means that Devo sorted UserId column first and then the column Domain.

 - After selecting the Filter option in the table visual settings, you can filter the table data.
 Hover over the end of a column header and click the icon that appears, then select the filter icon.
 Search for the values you want to display in the search box and check their boxes from the list.